- 21 Jul 2023

 We are definitely seeing the impact of low-code on development environments and DevOps.
 Remember, low-code started with small applications, and while DevOps-style teamwork and workflows may not be needed there, as the use of low-code platforms becomes the norm for critical enterprise projects, DevOps will be a necessary part of the mix.
 This is where low-code is having a more obvious impact; Agile methodologies using low code platforms for iteration, for continuous improvement and for continuous delivery.
-These applications aren’t one-and-done.
+These applications aren’t a one-and-done.
 They need to be maintained, improved and delivered, again and again.

 OutSystems low-code tools are a double-edged sword.
-They facilitate teamwork, but issues with security and data governance may not be on top-of-mind for developers.
-If you have a big team working on automation and/or application development and delivery, the need for built in governance becomes even more important.
+They facilitate teamwork, but issues with security and data governance may not be on top of mind for developers.
+If you have a big team working on automation and/or application development and delivery, the need for built-in governance becomes even more important.

-Agile.Now pipelines are very easy to use and take only few minutes to setup.
+Agile.Now Factory pipelines are very easy to use and take only few minutes to setup.
 No previous expertise or coding skills required.

-Problems faced by Low-code projects
+Problems faced by low-code projects

 - In general, low-code projects lack a good foundation, which prevents them from scaling effectively for future development and the project team is unable to create reusable components and libraries.